 Botanischer Garten Marburg, Botanical garden in Marburg, Germany

-Bronze Age burial mounds are scattered across the grounds for visitors to spot while exploring.
-One greenhouse becomes a butterfly habitat from May through October, filling with colorful species.
+Bronze Age burial mounds are scattered across the grounds and can be spotted while walking among the plants.
+One of the greenhouses turns into a butterfly habitat from May through October, with free-flying species filling the space.

 The community of curious travelers